Dogs are often naturally at their happiest when they are outdoors.

 Other units (usually of the wood variety) will require a bit more work.
 For these products, you may need a basic set of tools (screwdrivers, possibly even drills).
 If that doesn’t sound like something you want to get yourself into it will be worth looking into the assembly steps of a unit before making a buying decision.

-Obviously, your dog is not supposed to eat their house.
+Obviously, your pet is not supposed to eat their dog house.
 However, chances are pretty decent that they will spend a little bit of time chewing on it from time to time.
-If you have a pup with idle teeth, you will want to be sure that the materials of the house are non-toxic.
+If you have a pup with idle teeth, you will want to make sure that the materials of the dog house are non-toxic.

 It’s an important consideration that is easy to figure out.
 Most dog houses are non-toxic and will say so on their label.
 However, if you’re concerned, always feel free to contact the manufacturer.